Building Insurance

 What should I do if I need to make a home insurance claim?

 Claiming your home insurance can be a stressful time.
 If you are making a claim, then it generally means something has gone wrong with your home or belongings.
 However, it doesn’t need to be as stressful as you think.
-So long as you prepare, act promptly and keep all necessary evidence, your home insurance claim can be as smooth as possible.
+So long as you prepare, act promptly and keep all necessary evidence, your home insurance claim can be as seamless as possible.

 If you have been the victim of a burglary, you should always call the police first.
 They will give you a crime reference number that you will need to start a claim on your home insurance.